-1. Monitoring and review 2
+Monitoring and review 2

 2. Terminology 3

 3. Definitions and age related arrangements 4

 Multi agency working - Safeguarding Partners & Children's Social Care 5

-Child protection definition
+Child protection definition 6

 Safeguarding definition - Working together to safeguarding children 2018 6

-Safeguarding definition - Keeping Children Safe in Education 2021
+Safeguarding definition - Keeping Children Safe in Education 2021 6

-Safeguarding Adults
+Safeguarding Adults 6

-The difference between safeguarding and child protection
+The difference between safeguarding and child protection 6

-Abuse and neglect - child and young person context
+Abuse and neglect - child and young person context 7

-4. Purpose
+4. Purpose 7

-Policy
+Policy 8

-Safeguarding culture of the organisation
+- Safeguarding culture of the organisation 8

-Divisional Safeguarding Board
+Divisional Safeguarding Board S

-What staff should read and be aware of
+What staff should read and be aware of S

-Whole service approach to Safeguarding
+Whole service approach to Safeguarding 10

-Children with special educational needs and disabilities or physical health issues
+Children with special educational needs and disabilities or physical health issues 11

-6. Procedure
+6. Procedure 11

-Roles and responsibilities 11
+- Roles and responsibilities 11

 Information sharing and managing the child protection file 14

-LADO referral criteria (KCSIE2021) - meeting the harm threshold
+LADO referral criteria (KCSIE2021) - meeting the harm threshold 15

-Children potentially at greater risk of harm
+Children potentially at greater risk of harm 15

-Unexplained body marks
+Unexplained body marks 16

 A disclosure from an Individual 16

-Risk Assessment
+Risk Assessment 18

-Following a report - what to consider 19
+Following a report - what to consider 18

 Options to manage the report 19

 Unsubstantiated, unfounded, false or malicious reports 20

-Safeguarding and supporting the victim
+Safeguarding and supporting the victim 20

 Safeguarding and supporting the alleged perpetrator(s) 21

 Setting priorities 21

 Allegation of abuse by one or more Individuals on another Individual 22

-Allegation of abuse of an Individual who is not registered at our provision - staff involved
+Allegation of abuse of an Individual who is not registered at our provision - staff involved 22

-Allegation of abuse of an Individual who is not registered at our provision- third party involved
+Allegation of abuse of an Individual who is not registered at our provision- third party involved.
+22

 Allegations against staff 23

+Allegations against staff in Education 23

+Allegations against supply teachers and all workers supplied by agency 23